Capilano Suspension Bridge

-The Capilano Suspension Bridge is a simple suspension bridge crossing the Capilano River in the District of North Vancouver, British Columbia, Canada.
+The Capilano Suspension Bridge is a simple suspension bridge crossing the Capilano River in Upper Capilano, British Columbia, Canada, in the District of North Vancouver.
 The current bridge is 140 m long and 70 m above the river.
 It is part of a private facility with an admission fee and draws over 1.2 million visitors per year.

 History

 The bridge was originally built in 1889 by George Grant Mackay, a Scottish civil engineer and park commissioner for Vancouver.
 It was originally made of hemp ropes with a deck of cedar planks and was replaced with a wire cable bridge in 1903.
 In 1910 Edward Mahon purchased the Capilano Suspension Bridge.
 "Mac" MacEachran purchased the Bridge from Mahon in 1935 and invited local natives to place their totem poles in the park, adding a native theme.
 In 1945, he sold the bridge to Henri Aubeneau.

 The bridge was completely rebuilt in 1956.

 The park was sold to Nancy Stibbard, the current owner, in 1983.
-Annual attendance increased, and in May 2004, Treetops Adventures was opened, consisting of seven footbridges suspended between old-growth Douglas Fir trees on the west side of the canyon, forming a walkway up to 30 m above the forest floor.
+Annual attendance increased, and in May 2004, Treetops Adventures was opened, consisting of seven footbridges suspended between old-growth Douglas fir trees on the west side of the canyon, forming a walkway up to 30 m above the forest floor.

 In June 2011, a new attraction called Cliffwalk was added to the park.

 Incidents

 In September 1999, a woman dropped her 18-month-old child with Down syndrome off the bridge.
 She claimed she stumbled accidentally and the child slipped from her grasp.
 The child was not seriously injured.
 The woman lost legal custody of her child to the child's father as a result of the incident.
-The woman took legal action against the owner of the bridge, her ex-husband, and the Federal Department of Justice.
+The woman took legal action against the owner of the bridge, her ex-husband and the Federal Department of Justice.
 The case against the owner of the bridge was settled in 2004.

 In 2006, a 300-year-old, 46-tonne Douglas fir tree toppled during a heavy snowstorm, falling across the western end of the bridge.
 Park officials closed the bridge temporarily while repairs were performed.

 On June 6, 2010, a teenage tourist on a class trip from California climbed over a railing and fell more than 30 m from a fenced-off viewing platform near the bridge.
 By the time rescue workers came to his aid, the victim was dead.
 The official RCMP finding was that the teen was under the influence of LSD at the time of the incident.

 On June 2, 2012, a 30-year-old tourist from Ontario died after falling near the bridge.
 Police say the victim was hiking through trails near the popular attraction when he climbed over a railing and fell to the riverbed below.